Modified Release Aqueous Suspension for Intramuscular Injection

 Your doctor will decide the dose suitable for you.

-For patients with mild kidney function impairment the maximum recommended dose is
+For patients with mild kidney problems, the maximum recommended dose is 350 mg.

 Use of Invega Trinza is not recommended in patients with moderate or severe kidney

-Invega Trinza cannot be recommended for use in children with schizophrenia under 18
+Invega Trinza is not recommended for children under 18 years.

 As Invega Trinza is given to you under the supervision of your doctor, it is very